Graciano López Jaena: Legacy

 In his honor, the Jaro Plaza was renamed the Graciano López Jaena Park, where there is also a statue of him.

-The Graciano Lopez Jaena Foundation Inc works to continue his legacy and supports various public recognition of his life and works, such as the Dr. Graciano Lopez Jaena Poetry Contest.
+The Graciano Lopez Jaena Foundation Inc works to continue his legacy and supports various public recognition of his life and work, such as the Dr. Graciano Lopez Jaena Poetry Contest.

 The municipality of Lopez Jaena in Misamis Occidental is named after him.

 An Order of DeMolay Chapter, a youth fraternal group for young men originating in freemasonry, was founded around 1965 in Jaro, and named Graciano Lopez-Jaena Chapter because Lopez Jaena was the first and foremost Freemason from Jaro.

 Numerous streets throughout the Philippines are named after him in his honor.